How to Make Homemade All-Purpose Cleaner Without Using Vinegar

 - Give the bottle a quick shake to combine the ingredients.

 - Spray the mixture on your surfaces to clean and disinfect.
-Use a microfiber cloth to wipe up the cleaner and dry the surface.
+Use an organic unbleached cotton unpaper towel to wipe up the cleaner and dry the surface.

 A Few Important Notes About Homemade All-Purpose Cleaner